 Those looking for a more educational experience in La Paz, will find an unbelievable amount of museums in the city.
 Would you like to see a collection of traditional dolls, brush up on local history, or learn more about the production of Coca in the city’s famous Coca Museum?
 If museums are your thing, you’ll be spoiled for choice in La Paz.

-And if city attractions get a bit boring, there is plenty more to explore just outside.
+If you’re wondering what to do in La Paz Bolivia, beyond the city sights there is plenty more to explore just outside.
 The Valley of the Moon (Valle de La Luna), just outside the town of Mallasa, about 30-40 minutes away from central La Paz is a beautiful natural rock formation sight that’s definitely worth the visit.

 Tiwanaku, a UNESCO World Heritage Site in 2000, is an ancient archaeological site and another popular attraction just outside the city.

-Adventure seekers will love a mountain biking adventure on Bolivia’s Death Road, known locally as El Camino de la Muerte or simply Yungas Rd.
+Adventure seekers looking for things to do in La Paz Bolivia will love a mountain biking adventure on Bolivia’s Death Road, La Paz, known locally as El Camino de la Muerte or simply Yungas Rd.
 The road is located outside of La Paz in the Yungas region and is considered by many to be one of the most dangerous roads in the world.

 Where to Stay in La Paz

 There are a number of hotels to choose from in the city.
 You may enjoy La Casona Hotel located in the heart of the city.
 It is a beautifully restored colonial mansion, which has 25 rooms, each with their own private balcony, and wonderful views of the city.
-The hotel offers an environmentally friendly bike rental option so that you can explore the city at your own pace.
+The hotel offers an environmentally friendly bike rental option so that you can explore the city and all the things to do in La Paz Bolivia at your own pace.

 Grupo Rosario is a small family owned hotel that is in the center of the museum district.
 Not only will your rooms here be decorated using art from the local Aymara, and Quechua culture, but you’ll be able to enjoy local dishes in the restaurant on site.